 What affiliate networks are best for a startup to begin with?

 There are number of challenges that make many startups growth difficult, such as lack of funding, an effective team building is still in progress and a product or service it’s trying to bring on a market may not be ready for its prime time.
 Therefore any extra source of income may help sush startup to fund its growth.
-For a startup to monetize an existing website or app traffic, initially it’s better to join an affiliate program from a company that has a well established brand, such as Amazon or Apple.
+For a startup to monetize an existing website or app traffic, initially it’s better to join an affiliate program from a company that has a well established brand, such as Amazon.
 Over time as a picture of what traffic your inventory is capable of generating emerges, you may consider signing up an affiliate network to broad the spectrum of offers to advertise.

 What are the pros and cons of an affiliate network vs. an in-house affiliate program?